docker-library/docs/silverpeas/content.md

 ## Start a Silverpeas instance with a database on the host

-For a database system running on the host (or on a remote host), you have to specify this host both to the container at starting and to Silverpeas by defining it into its global configuration file:
+For a database system running on the host (or on a remote host) with 192.168.1.14 as IP address, you have to specify this host both to the container at starting and to Silverpeas by defining it into its global configuration file:

 	$ docker run --name silverpeas -p 8080:8000 -d \
-	    --add-host=database:172.17.0.1 \
+	    --add-host=database:192.168.1.14 \
 	    -v /etc/silverpeas/config.properties:/opt/silverpeas/configuration/config.properties \
-	    -v /var/log/silverpeas:/opt/silverpeas/log \
+	    -v silverpeas-log:/opt/silverpeas/log \
-	    -v /var/lib/silverpeas:/opt/silverpeas/data \
+	    -v silverpeas-data:/opt/silverpeas/data \
 	    silverpeas

-where `database` is the hostname on which is running the database system and that is referred as such in your `/etc/silverpeas/config.properties` file.
-This hostname is mapped to the IP address of the Docker gateway in your installation of the Docker Engine (in my case `172.17.0.1`).
+where `database` is the hostname referred by the `DB_SERVER` parameter in your `/etc/silverpeas/config.properties` file as the host running the database system and that is mapped here to the actual IP address of this host.
+The hostname is added in the `/etc/hosts` file in the container.

 For a PostgreSQL database system, some configurations are required in order to be accessed from the Silverpeas container:

--	In the file `postgresql.conf`, edit the parameter `listen_addresses` to add the address of the Docker gateway (in my case `172.17.0.1`)
+-	In the file `postgresql.conf`, edit the parameter `listen_addresses` to add the address of the PostgreSQL host (`192.168.1.14` in our example)

-	listen_addresses = 'localhost,172.17.0.1'
+	listen_addresses = 'localhost,192.168.1.14'

 -	In the file `pg_hba.conf`, add an entry for the Docker subnetwork